Priority planning

 Effective communication plays a major role in the success of any organization.
+The concept of being understood is equally critical to achieving win-win solutions in interpersonal communication.
 People normally spend too much time reading and writing but don’t give much attention to listening, which is undoubtedly the key factor.
+People typically seek to be understood rather than to understand, but Habit 5 teaches the importance of reversing this approach.

 Listening provides the platform to understand what other people want rather than focusing only on what we want.
-The main philosophy behind habit 5, seek first to understand them, to be understood by Stephen Covey revolves around it because it helps the decision-making process.
+The essence of Habit 5, seek first to understand then to be understood by Stephen Covey, revolves around prioritizing understanding others before seeking to be understood oneself, because it helps the decision-making process.

-Generally, when we listen, we try to think about what we want to say during the entire listening process because we presume that the other person ponders the way we do.
+Generally, people tend to think about what they want to say during the entire listening process because they presume that the other person ponders the way they do.
+Often, we filter what we hear through our own experiences and own thoughts, which prevents us from truly understanding the person’s perspective and causes us to miss the other person’s point and the context of the conversation entirely.
 Or, maybe we want to understand, but we lack the necessary skills required to comprehend how differently other people use to think.

 So, let’s talk about the first part, which is how to understand others the right way.